Women's Challenge: Mandhana, Mithali, Harmanpreet to lead teams, Thai Chantham gets maiden call-up | Sports-Games

 "The best of Indian women's cricket will combine with some of the leading stars from England, South Africa, Sri Lanka, West Indies, Bangladesh and New Zealand in a four-match tournament," BCCI secretary Jay Shah was quoted in a media release.
 Each team has four overseas players each.

 Amid the raging COVID-19 pandemic, there were question marks over the event with no selection committee in place till 10 days back.
 However BCCI president Sourav Ganguly was always confident about holding the event and once Neetu David led selection committee was appointed, the decks got cleared.
 The other issue was the dates of the tournament clashed with Women's Big Bash League (WBBL), which starts later this month.
-None of the of the top players from Australia and also the star attractions from England and New Zealand aren't available this time round.
+Neither the top players from Australia nor the star attractions from England and New Zealand are available this time around.
 In fact, BCCI's move to have the T20 Challenge in October invited criticism from star keeper-opener Alyssa Healy who didn't hide her disappointment on social media.

 The top foreign stars to participate in the tournament include batswoman Deandra Dottin of the West Indies, England's left-arm spinner Sophie Ecclestone and her teammate Danielle Wyatt.
 From Sri Lanka there is Chamari Atapattu, Shashikala Siriwardene, South Africa's Ayabonga Khaka and Bangladesh's Jahanara Alam, Salma Khatun will bolster the various teams.
 The other foreign players are Shakera Selman of West Indies, Sune Luus of South Africa and White Ferns' only representative Leigh Kasperek.
 Thirty-odd Indian players due to take part in the three-team competition have already been asked to assemble in Mumbai by October 13.
 The players will then quarantine for more than a week and they will be tested multiple times in that period.
 The players are likely to depart for UAE on October 22, after which they will go undergo a six-day quarantine like all players competing in the men's IPL.